2kMaddy/NxtWatch/README.md

 # YouTube Clone Web App

 ## 📌 Overview
 This is a YouTube Clone Web Application built using modern web technologies.
-It's not a full clone of youtube just like that.
+It's not a full clone of YouTube, just something similar.
 I done the frontend part of this webapp.

 ## 🎯 Features
 - User Authentication (Login / Logout)